aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 ### Configure the data service

 #### Create AWS CloudFormation Stack
-The [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) template ```cfn/mozart.yml``` in this repository creates [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) resources, so when you [create the CloudFormation Stack using the console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html), you must check
+The [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) template ```cfn/mozart.yml``` in this repository creates [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) resources, so when you [create the CloudFormation Stack using the console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html), in the **Review** step, you must check
 **I acknowledge that AWS CloudFormation might create IAM resources.**

 Create a new AWS CloudFormation stack using the ```cfn/mozart.yml``` template.
 The stack input parameters you must specify are described below: